Jeff Martin (Canadian musician): Solo career (2005–2008)

 Martin's debut solo album titled Exile and the Kingdom was released in Canada and Australia in 2006.
 Among those who worked with Martin were Michael Lee and Ritesh Das (Toronto Tabla Ensemble).
 The first single, titled "The World is Calling", is an open letter to the Bush administration.
 During this time Martin was supposed to collaborate with Scott Stapp but it did not ensue.
 In November 2006, Martin released a live album recorded that September, titled Live in Brisbane 2006.
-The two-disc album features Ritesh Das and the Toronto Tabla Ensemble, and consists of both solo and Tea Party songs.
-The album is a complete recording of a live performance full of Jeff's banter with bandmates and the audience, including his thoughts on the disbanding of The Tea Party and where he sees himself in life.
+The two-disc album features Ritesh Das and the Toronto Tabla Ensemble, and includes both solo and Tea Party songs.
 In May 2007, Martin released his second live album Live in Dublin recorded with drummer Wayne P. Sheehy, while Martin's first solo music DVD Live at the Enmore Theatre was released through Shock DVD in July 2007.

 The Armada (2008–2010)

 In early 2008 Martin (lead vocals, guitars) and Sheehy (drums) formed The Armada.
 The band's debut album, which features a similar sound to the Tea Party, was released on November 4, 2008.